prinzstani/CookieBot/README.md

 You can see the current version, and a full history of all versions and what they changed by consulting the [releases page](https://github.com/prinzstani/CookieBot/releases).

 ## What it does
 Cookie Bot plays through the complete game of Cookie Clicker.
 This will take about two months, depending a lot on randomness in the game itself.
-See also the [FAQ] https://github.com/prinzstani/CookieBot/blob/master/FAQ.mdfor more details.
+See also the [FAQ](https://github.com/prinzstani/CookieBot/blob/master/FAQ.md) for more details.

 ## Limitations